ChristianDaza/Hangman/README.md

 ## Description

 Hangman is a Python script that allows the user to play the hangman game in the command line.
 When the script is run the user is prompted to enter a letter to try to guess a randomly selected word, one letter at the time.
-The user begins the game with a predetermine number of lives the number of lives, which will decreases after each wrong guess.
+The user begins the game with a predetermine number of lives, which will decreases after each wrong guess.
 The game ends when the user correctly guesses all the letters of the random word before running out of lives or the user's lives reaches 0.

-The aim of this project was to solidify the Python, command line and GitHub skills from the AiCore courses by applying them into a project.
-From this project I learned that is better to break down a function, creating the individual lines of code and then combining them.
-I also learned that you don't need large or many additions to your project to make it unique, refining your code to be easily undertood or adapting certain areas of your code with the end user in mind, creates the greates results.
+The aim of this project was to solidify and impprove my Python, command line and GitHub skills.
+I learned that you don't need large or many additions to your project to make it unique, refining your code to be easily undertood or adapting certain areas of your code with the end user in mind, creates the greates results.

 ## Table of content